arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ---
-title: 'Motor Anomaly Detection with Opta™'
+title: 'Dual-Core Predictive Maintenance with Opta™'
-description: "This application note describes how to implement a motor anomaly detection system using the Opta™, an accelerometer and Edge Impulse."
+description: "This application note describes how to implement a dual-core predictive maintenance system using the Opta™, an accelerometer and Edge Impulse for real-time motor anomaly detection."
-difficulty: advanced
-compatible-products: [opta]
 tags:
   - Motor monitoring
   - Anomaly detection